 Public Records - Florida has a very broad public records law.
 Most written communications to or from state officials regarding state business are public records that are available to the public upon request.
 Records and information may be readily available at no cost via one of DEP’s online resources.

 The department's web-based electronic document management system known as Oculusprovides public access to public records.
-Anyone with an internet connection can now login to Oculus and locate information and documents associated with permitted facilities and activities.
+Anyone with an internet connection can log in to Oculus and locate information and documents associated with permitted facilities and activities.
 Documents in Oculus are filed under a specific DEP program and facility.
 You will need the facility/site name or the facility identification number as it is entered into OCULUS to access the facility's documents.
 Please note that there also may be records in paper format at the district office.
 Contact the district Public Records Coordinator for a paper records search.

 You can also search facility or site names, or street addresses and may find the records posted online, by using our Information Portal.